#695 - MATT MCCUSKER + LEMAIRE LEE

 The lovely Heidi.

-We're flying through him here tonight
+All right, another bucket pull.
+We're flying through him here tonight.

 He keeps fucking like going aye aye aye at the lane.
+It's crazy.

-You okay guy in the white hat?
+You okay, guy in the white hat?
+What's going on?

 What?